Improved torsion point attacks on SIDH variants: Backdoor instances

+There are two natural questions that arise when looking at Theorem \ref{trapdoor}: \begin{itemize} \item Why are we using the dual attack and not the Frobenius attack? \item Why do we get a substantially better balance than we had before? \end{itemize}

-\begin{remark} Note that Theorem \ref{trapdoor} is not an if-and-only-if statement.
-In particular, there might exist $A$ and $B$ and an elliptic curve $E_0$ which is $(A,B)$-insecure even if the above inequalities are not satisfied. \end{remark} \begin{remark} Weak curves also have a constructive application: An improvement on the recent paper \cite{de2019seta} using Petit's attack to build a one-way function `S\'{E}TA'.
+The answer to the first question is that we get a better result in terms of balance.
+In the Frobenius version we essentially get the same bound for backdoor curves as for the curve with \jinvariant 1728.
+The answer to the second question is that by not restricting ourselves to one starting curve we only have the condition that $pa^2+pb^2+c^2$ is an integer and $a,b,c$ can be rational numbers. \begin{remark} Backdoor curves also have a constructive application: An improvement on the recent paper \cite{de2019seta} using Petit's attack to build a one-way function \enquote{S\'{E}TA}.
 In this scheme, the secret key is a secret isogeny to a curve $E_s$ that starts from the elliptic curve with \jinvariant 1728 and the message is the end point of a secret isogeny from $E_s$ to some curve $E_m$, together with the image of some torsion points.
 The reason for using \jinvariant 1728 is in order to apply Petit's attack constructively.
-One could instead use a weak curve; this provides more flexibility to the scheme as one does not need to disclose the starting curve and the corresponding norm equation is easier to solve. \end{remark}
+One could instead use a backdoor curve; this provides more flexibility to the scheme as one does not need to disclose the starting curve and the corresponding norm equation is easier to solve. \end{remark}